imqueue/imqueue.com/tutorial/user-service.md

 Configuration file is located at `./user/config.ts`.
 There are two different possibilities configuring Redis access within the service - a single Redis instance or a cluster of Redis instances.
 This should be defined by a scaling needs.
-If you writing a service which should handle very heavy load you might want to configure a cluster, otherwise you may suggest a single instance is OK.
+If you are writing a service which should handle very heavy load, you might want to configure a cluster, otherwise you may suggest a single instance is OK.

 Anyway, a good option at this point would be to obtain a configuration